C A S E S T U D Y

 Challenge

 Professional development programs in medical education faced barriers to engagement and complex processes that limited participation.
-Research had identified solutions, but the critical gap was execution — transforming academic insights into an engaging learning experience.
-I was brought in mid-development to craft something that would genuinely surprise and delight busy physicians, ultimately creating a deliverable that "set the standard for faculty development moving forward”.
+Research had identified solutions, but the gap was execution.
+How do you transform academic insights into an engaging learning experience?
+I was brought in mid-development to craft something that would genuinely surprise and delight busy physicians, creating a deliverable that "set the standard for faculty development moving forward”.

 Translating academia into design solutions